I think I’m dyslexic, what should I do?

 What is a Needs Assessment?

-This is an appointment with a needs assessor to discuss individual learning requirements based on a diagnostic assessment to produce recommendations for study support.
+This is an appointment with a needs assessor to discuss individual learning requirements based on a diagnostic assessment to produce recommendations to Student Finance England (SFE) for study support and technologies.

-A Feedback Appointment is the 3rd step in the assessment process for students who think they have a Specific Learning Difficulty (SpLD).
+A Next Steps Appointment is the 3rd step in the assessment process for students who think they have a Specific Learning Difficulty (SpLD).

 It is used to discuss the results from a diagnostic assessment and to complete a Student Support Plan (SSP), exam modifications form and other key documentation.